Back to Knowledge hub

 Your Options in 2026

-• SEVISMate (Recommended): Pay in Naira using your local bank transfer or card.
+• SEVISmate (Recommended): Pay in Naira using your local bank transfer or card.
 We handle the USD submission to DHS on your behalf.
 No dollar card needed.

 • GTBank or Access Bank Dollar Card: If you have a dollar-denominated card, ensure it has at least $360 loaded and is enabled for international transactions.